SadYuyuko/Search-Engine-Result-Hider/README.en.md

 | `*://*.example.com/path/*` | matches a specific path under `example.com` |
 | `*://*.example.*` | matches `example.com` across all top-level domains |

 When adding domain name rules in the script, you can write the domain directly without the `*://*.` prefix (e.g. `example.com`), but rules used in uBlacklist must include the full prefix.
+URL wildcard rules match from the beginning of the URL following match-pattern semantics; `*://` matches http/https only, host wildcards `*` do not cross path separators, and a leading `*.` also matches the bare domain.

 ### 2.2 Regex Matching: